ki77ens/apsf/README.md

 - Exercise caution when handling large lists of paths or subdomains to prevent excessive network requests and ensure optimal performance.
 - Detailed information about each request's status is available in the generated log files (`found.log` and `not_found.log`), aiding in further analysis and review.

-Feel free to contribute or report issues via pull requests or by creating an issue on the repository.